dennisreimann/uiengine/docs/config.md

 ### BrowserSync

-The `uiengine generate` command (see the [getting started guide](./getting-started.md) supports modes for serving and watching files.
+The `uiengine build` command (see the [getting started guide](./getting-started.md) supports modes for serving and watching files.
 Here you can pass in the corresponding [BrowserSync configuration](https://www.browsersync.io/docs/options/), either directly or by referencing an external file.

 ```yaml